The confirmed speakers for the Research Service Days in Helsinki, Finland, 23–24 August 2018.

 Simon has been a research manager and administrator for over 20 years.
 He is chair of CASRAI, the international Consortium Advancing Standards in Research Administration Information and is the immediate past chair of ARMA, the UK Association of Research Managers and Administrators.
 He was the PI on the NCURA funder Research Administration as a Profession (RAAAP) project.
 He also sits on the UUK Open Access Co-ordinating Group and was a member of the team that produced the Metric Tide report and has served on a number of other national UK committees on topics such as research impact, open access, grant management systems, research development, research assessment and research information management.
 Simon holds a doctorate in research management and administration.

-As Dean of Research Timo Korkeamäki leads and plans matters related to research.
+As Dean of Research at Hanken School of Economics Timo Korkeamäki leads and plans matters related to research.
 He is responsible for the research service within the Centre for Research and International Affairs.
 Timo is also Chair in the PhD programme board, the directorate of the Center and member of the rectorate and the executive management at Hanken.
 Since 2016 he is also a member of the steering committee of the EUA Council for Doctoral Education.

 M.Sc.
 (Eng.), Executive Director, Business Finland Oy